mail87523/ESP32-Async-WebServer-WebSocket-JSON-PID-Controller-Thermostat/README.md

 Feel free to be inspired and make improve of this project for the benefit of the all community.

-For support of this project feel free to contact me at mail87523@gmail.com but consider that I am a human being and not a robot or algorithm.
+For support of this project feel free to contact me at mail87523@gmail.com